 Does my health plan have to abide by the decision?

 Yes.
-By law, external review decisions are binding.
+By law, external review decisions are final and binding.

 How can I obtain a copy of an external review application?